Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 Tx result: BigNumber { value: "38616" }
 ```

-The result `Tx result: BigNumber { value: "38616" }` means that API data (exchange rate: 38616$ for 1 BTC) has been successfully written to a local blockchain and you have read it from another smart contract.
+The result `Tx result: BigNumber { value: "38616" }` means that API data (exchange rate: $38616 for 1 BTC) has been successfully written to a local blockchain and you have retrieved it by another smart contract.

 ## **Step 3.
 Deploy the "x509 verifier" smart contract**